alanng10/class-lang/Docue/Article/Word/a.md

 Word "page" has meaning that is manage.

+Word "store" has meaning that is persistent get and set.

 Word "event" has meaning that is occurred.

 Word "status" has meaning that is kind of output.